What Are the Reserves and National Guard?

-If you are applying to the Warrant Officer program to be a Rotary Wing Aviator, you must not be older than 27 years and 6 months at time of application.
+If you are applying to the warrant officer program to be a rotary wing aviator, you must not be older than 27 years, 6 months at time of application.

-- A 6-week active Army resident school at Fort Rucker, Alabama.
+- A six-week active Army resident school at Fort Rucker, Alabama.

-- Two 2-week phases of WOCS-RC (Reserve Component) at Fort Rucker, Alabama.
+- Two two-week phases of WOCS-RC (Reserve Component) at Fort Rucker.

-After completing the Warrant Officer Candidate School (WOCS), you have 2 years to complete the Warrant Officer Basic Course (WOBC).
-This is further training in your Military Occupation Specialty (MOS) and makes sure that you can effectively perform the required duties in the field you have chosen.
+After completing the Warrant Officer Candidate School (WOCS), you have two years to complete the warrant officer basic course (WOBC).
+This is further training in your MOS and makes sure that you effectively can perform the required duties in your chosen field.

 Again, you will have the option of attending the active component or reserve component WOBC.
-Depending on your MOS, the length of the active component WOBCs is from 5 to 20 weeks.
+Depending on your MOS, the length of the active component WOBCs is from 5-20 weeks.
 In many cases, the WOBC-RC course is a correspondence phase and one or two weeks of active duty for training (residence phase).

 The Air National Guard also offers flight training.
-Candidates first undergo the Pilot Candidate Selection Method (PCSM).
-You will take the Basic Aptitudes Test (BAT) with the Air Force Officer Qualifying Test (AFOQT).
-Any private flying time is also taken into consideration.
+Candidates first undergo the pilot candidate selection method (PCSM).
+You will take the Basic Attributes Test (BAT) with the Air Force Officer Qualifying Test (AFOQT).
+Any private flying time is taken into consideration.
 As of January 2000, all candidates are required to have a private pilot's license.
-If you do not have one the good news is that, if you qualify, the Air Force will fund flying training in your local area, with an Air Force-approved flying training instructor.
+If you do not have one, the good news is that, if you qualify, the Air Force will fund flying training in your local area, with an Air Force-approved flying training instructor.

-The next step would be to attend the Air National Guard Academy of Military Science at McGhee-Tyson Air National Guard Base (ANGB) in Knoxville, TN, for a six week commissioning program.
-As a brand new second lieutenant, all pilot candidates attend Specialized Undergraduate Pilot Training (SUPT) for 52 weeks.
-After graduation, pilots attend training for the aircraft they will be flying in their Air National Guard unit; this lasts from 8 to 20 weeks.
+The next step would be to attend the Air National Guard Academy of Military Science at McGhee Tyson Air National Guard Base (ANGB) in Knoxville, Tennessee, for a six-week commissioning program.
+As a new second lieutenant, all pilot candidates attend specialized undergraduate pilot training (SUPT) for 52 weeks.
+After graduation, pilots attend training for the aircraft they will be flying in their Air National Guard unit; this lasts from 8-20 weeks.

-You can request any MOS you qualify for.
+You can request any MOS for which you qualify.
 The results of your ASVAB determine what specialties you are eligible to request.
-Some of the more popular areas may have a waiting list, when speaking to a recruiter be sure to inquire if there is a wait.
+Some of the more popular areas may have a waiting list; when speaking to a recruiter, be sure to inquire if there is a wait.
 Be aware that some waiting periods for certain MOSs range from a few months to more than two years.
 You must have a minimum of 30 months remaining on your enlistment before you can enter any school for an additional MOS.
 If the school you want has a very lengthy wait, you may need to extend your enlistment a number of months to bring the total left on your enlistment to 30 months.

 No. This is training for the specialty (MOS) you have chosen.
 It may involve work details and duty, but the main focus is on technical and professional training.

-Will I be paid while at Advanced Individual Training (AIT)?
+Will I Be Paid While at Advanced Individual Training?

 Yes, you will be paid for every day you drill or on active duty while in the Reserves or National Guard.
 You will receive pay according to published pay schedules for your pay grade, in addition to any Temporary Duty (TDY) or travel allowances.